 Probably the most useful of the general salves to keep on hand.
 Black Walnut Salve is traditionally used to help with blisters caused by heat or fever, itching, rash, dry or inflamed skin and works well on athletes foot.
-It also works well on the herpes virus because it has antibacterial and anti-fungal properties.
+Black walnut hills have antibacterial and anti-fungal properties.

 Cocoa butter is often recommended for treatment of skin conditions such as eczema and dermatitis.
 When applied topically, it creates a barrier between sensitive skin and the environment and helps retain needed moisture.

 A small saucepan, non-aluminum

 2 tablespoons softened beeswax

 Grind and pound the pithy, outer green husks of two unripe walnuts in your mortar and pestle until it is mushy.
 Place it in your non-reactive pan (no aluminum).

 Add the olive oil, and cocoa or shea butter to the walnut husks.